-Idaho police say they shot and killed a man in his own front yard after mistaking him for a suspect
+Idaho police say they shot and killed an armed man in his own yard after mistaking him for a suspect

 The chief said that several members of law enforcement responded to the area to search for the suspect following a broadcast from the deputy who tried to make the traffic stop.

 A resident told police they saw the suspect running through their yard and that they believed that the suspect had a gun, Johnson said.
+Police told another resident that officers were looking for a man who fled a car involved in a traffic stop.

-The chief told reporters that the passenger of the vehicle that the suspect had fled from shared a message with officers allowing them to see the GPS location of the suspect, Johnson said, leading them to a home where they found a man holding a firearm.
+The chief told reporters that the passenger of the vehicle that the suspect had fled from shared a message with officers allowing them to see the GPS location of the suspect, Johnson said, leading them to a home where they found a man holding a firearm in the back yard.

 Deputies surrounded the yard and told the man to drop the gun before an Idaho Falls officer fatally shot the man in his own yard, according to Johnson.

-Note: Correction: An earlier version of this story incorrectly stated the location of the fatal shooting.
-It was in the victim's back yard.